Language and Page Formatting Options

 C.4.
 Debug boot options

-This section contains information about the options that you can use when debugging issues.
+This section describes the options you can use when debugging issues.

-inst.rescueoption to run the rescue environment.
-The option is useful for trying to diagnose and fix systems.
+inst.rescueoption to run the rescue environment for diagnosing and fixing systems.
 For example, you can repair a filesystem in rescue mode.

 inst.updates=option to specify the location of the

 updates.imgfile that you want to apply during installation.
-There are a number of sources for the updates.
+The

 Source Description Example